AltoCIef/AltoCIef/README.md

    the image above is just a filler image
 </h6>
 <p align="center">
-   cuddle only if friend but you can hide behind me
+   cuddle and hide behind me
 <br>whenever you want ^^
    <br>
    <br>i rarely ever roleplay because i havent done it in like